William III of the Netherlands: Reign

 In 1877, Queen Sophie died and years of war in the palace came to an end.
 In the same year, King William announced his intention to marry Émilie Ambre, a French opera singer, whom he ennobled as countess d'Ambroise – without government consent.
 Under pressure from society and the government, he abandoned these marriage plans.

 William remained eager to remarry.
-In 1878, he first proposed to his niece, Princess Elisabeth of Saxe-Weimar.
+In 1878, he first proposed to his niece, Princess Elisabeth Sybille of Saxe-Weimar-Eisenach.
 He then considered marriage with Princess Pauline of Waldeck and Pyrmont, a small German principality, and Princess Thyra of Denmark, who had her own private scandalous history.

-He finally decided to marry Pauline's younger sister Emma.
+He finally decided to marry Pauline's younger sister Emma of Waldeck and Pyrmont.
 Some politicians were quite angry, as she was 41 years the king's junior.
 Emma showed herself, however, as a cordial woman.
 William asked permission from parliament, this was easily granted.
-The couple were quickly married in Arolsen on 7 January 1879.
+The couple were quickly married in Bad Arolsen on 7 January 1879.

-Emma had a relieving influence on William's capricious personality and the marriage was extremely happy.
-The last decade was without any doubt the best of his reign.
-The king had stopped interfering with most aspects of government.
+William III had to deal with low popularity in the last years of his reign.
+One cause for this was the satirical pamphlet From the life of King Gorilla, in which the many scandals of William III were mentioned.

 In 1880, Wilhelmina was born.
 She became heir presumptive in 1884 after the death of the last remaining son from William's first marriage.
-Many potential male heirs had died between 1878 and 1884.

 King William became seriously ill in 1887.
-He was suffering from a kidney-ailment.
+He was suffering from a kidney ailment.
 However, in 1888, he personally presented a gold medal of honor to the lifeboat hero Dorus Rijkers, for saving the lives of 20 people.

 In 1888 and 1889, the ailing king became increasingly demented.
 The Council of State and then Queen Emma became regents.
-William III died in Het Loo in 1890.
+William III died at Het Loo Palace in 1890.
 Because Wilhelmina had not yet reached adulthood, Emma became regent for her daughter.
 She would remain regent until Wilhelmina's eighteenth birthday in 1898.